LSAT Test Dates 2026

-Scheduling your LSAT test date is a major step toward getting into a top law school.
+Scheduling your LSAT test date is a crucial step toward gaining admission to a top law school.
 However, there’s a lot more to consider than just choosing the LSAT test dates that are open on your calendar.
-So to be ready for the LSAT, you have to meet several deadlines, especially if you might need assistance.
-Moreover, the COVID-19 pandemic has led to a change in LSAT test date schedules and methods, including the LSAT-Flex.
+To be ready for the LSAT, you must meet several deadlines, especially if you may need assistance.

 This article will help you pass the LSAT on the next test date.
-You’ll find information about deadlines, how LSAT dates are responding to the pandemic, and the online LSAT-Flex.
+You’ll find information about deadlines and important dates.

 LSAC LSAT Test Dates

 However, you have several dates to mark on your calendar.
-For example, you also need to learn about the registration deadline and the deadline for requesting accommodations.
-In addition, you even need to know the deadline to upload a personal photo to the registration platform.
-Likewise, note that the timeframes are a little different for the traditional “in=person” LSAT vs. those for the new LSAT-Flex.
+For example, you also need to be aware of the registration deadline and the deadline for requesting accommodations.
+Additionally, you need to be mindful of the deadline for uploading a personal photo to the registration platform.

 LSAT Dates to Remember

-• First, pick your test date that gives you enough time to meet your law school’s admission deadline.
+• First, pick a test date that gives you enough time to meet your law school’s admission deadline.

-• Next, make sure you register in time.
+• Next, ensure you register on time.
 The registration date is roughly 5-6 weeks before the exam date, but check with LSAC to verify your registration deadline.

-• If you require certain accommodations, LSAC might grant a request.
+• If you require specific accommodations, LSAC may grant your request.
 Depending on your unique situation, LSAC might give you extra exam time, breaks in the exam, software to make the exam screen easier to read, and LSAT versions in Braille.
 However, you need to request those accommodations well in advance of your LSAT date, so make a note of those deadlines.

 • If needed, you can change your exam date.
-But you have to do so by certain deadlines, which are usually 1 month (sometimes less) before your test date.
+However, you must do so by specific deadlines, which are typically one month (or sometimes less) before your test date.

 • Additionally, you can also withdraw your LSAT registration.
 However, you’ll have to do it at least 1 day before your scheduled exam.